 - Combined: This is the most common type of ADHD, where a person experiences a mix of symptoms including hyperactivity, inattention and impulsivity.

 Having ADHD doesn’t mean that your child is any less capable or intelligent than those who don’t.
-It just means that their brain works differently and they need your support to figure out how to manage it.
+It just means that their brain works differently and that they need your support to figure out how to manage it.

 Some studies have reported that ADHD is more common in boys than in girls.
 However, this research only reports on people who have been diagnosed.
 It doesn’t mean that girls and women are less likely to have ADHD.

-Girls are more likely to experience ‘inattentive’ ADHD, while boys are more likely to experience ‘hyperactive’ ADHD.
+Teenage girls are more likely to experience ‘inattentive’ ADHD, while boys are more likely to experience ‘hyperactive’ ADHD.
 The ‘inattentive’ type is less visible to teachers and parents because it isn’t as disruptive as the ‘hyperactive’ type.
 This might explain why fewer girls are diagnosed than boys.

 What are the signs and symptoms of ADHD in teenagers?

 ADHD symptoms tend to appear early in childhood.
 In order to qualify for an ADHD diagnosis, some symptoms must be present before the age of 12.
 How noticeable symptoms are can depend on the situation and may change over time, so sometimes these symptoms might not be obvious until your child is a bit older.
 An ADHD test for teens is a good idea if you’re observing signs of ADHD in your adolescent child.

 A teen with ADHD might find it hard to concentrate on certain things.
 They might have trouble: